kimsukimsu/Introduction_to_Computer_Vision_Assignment2/README.md

 ﻿## MVTec-Shift: A Synthetic Benchmark for Industrial Anomaly Detection under Environmental Domain Shifts

+This project is for "Assignment# 2: Dataset Creation and Benchmarking" in Introduction_to_computer_vision 2025-2

+Task: Each student is required to make a comprehensive plan of a new dataset, including its title, main description of the dataset, number of classes, images count and a table listing existing datasets with their key information and details of the new dataset, showing how the new dataset is different and unique etc. You can include all possible details.
+I will explain via example in the class or using a separate video.
+The evaluation will be done based on these points:

+-Dataset Understanding & Problem Analysis (5 points) -Novel Dataset / Extension Proposal (5 points) -Practical Demonstration/Feasibility (5 points)
+    Option A (Coding track): run a prototype experiment, test a model, do possible ablation and report results.
+    Option B (Non-coding track): provide a feasibility analysis, workflow diagram, collection plan, and manual annotation sample for the dataset you are proposing.
+    Option C: Create a small/mini dataset (what is proposed in point 2)

 # 1. Project Overview
 MVTec-Shift is a novel synthetic dataset designed to benchmark the robustness of unsupervised anomaly detection models against environmental domain shifts.